-Mark Aaron Polger is an academic librarian and information literacy instructor who has been working in libraries for over 25 years.
-He received his MLIS degree almost 20 years ago and has worked as a Children’s Librarian, Medical Librarian, and Cataloguer in public, hospital, and academic libraries.
-Currently, he is the First Year Outreach Librarian at the College of Staten Island, City University of New York (CUNY).
+Mark Aaron Polger is an academic librarian and information literacy instructor who has been working in libraries for over 30 years.
+He received his MLIS degree almost 20 years ago and has worked as a librarian in public, hospital, and academic libraries.
+Currently, he is the Coordinator of Library Outreach at the College of Staten Island, City University of New York (CUNY).

-At the College of Staten Island, his responsibilities include promoting library services and resources to first year students.
-He is also responsible for coordinating CLUE library workshops (credit-based workshops for first year students) and teaches LIB 102 (Beyond Google: Research for College Success), the Information Literacy course taught in the department.
-He is also the liaison to the English and Psychology departments and provides library instruction to first year classes in those disciplines.
+At the College of Staten Island, his responsibilities include coordinating the library’s marketing and outreach activities, engage in campus community partnerships, and coordinate assessment of library services and resources.
+He also teaches LIB 102 (Beyond Google: Research for College Success), the Information Literacy course taught in the department.
+He is also the liaison to the English and Psychology departments and provides library instruction to those disciplines.

 Polger’s research interests include library marketing, outreach, and user experience design.
 He is most interested in how users interact with the library’s physical and virtual spaces; library web site vocabulary, library signage, and library promotional materials are just a few examples.
 He has written and presented on topics ranging from library marketing strategies, faculty outreach, Information Literacy marketing campaigns, library jargon, and library signage.